 Anytime you work in a catheterization lab or with a Fluoroscope, it’s critical to have the proper pair of radiation safety glasses at all times.
-Especially in the medical field, it’s crucial to take care of your patients, but you cannot forget taking care of yourself.
+Especially in the medical field, it’s crucial to take care of your patients, but you cannot forget to take care of yourself.
 By getting the correct pair of radiation safety glasses, you’ll be able to perform your job with confidence–knowing that your eyes are protected at all times.

 As we continue to get more sophisticated medical imaging technology, we improve the chances to get life-saving information about the human body.
 But there are risks involved.
-And the one risk that seems to be ever present is exposure to radiation.
+And the one risk that seems to be ever-present is exposure to radiation.
 Whether you are the patient, the doctor, or the technician performing these tests, you have the potential to be exposed.
 That’s why it’s important to take precautions in order to ensure your safety.

 Radiation is defined as the traveling of energy through space.
 It comes in two forms: non-ionizing radiation and, naturally, ionizing radiation.
 The latter is typically used to create x-rays and gamma rays.
-Ionizing radiation has enough energy to destabilize molecules, and can cause cell and tissue damage.
-That’s exactly why it is so important to follow all the rules closely, and be sure to wear the correct eyewear.
+Ionizing radiation has enough energy to destabilize molecules and can cause cell and tissue damage.
+That’s exactly why it is so important to follow all the rules closely and be sure to wear the correct eyewear.

 The Basics of the Catheterization Lab

 Catheterization labs are the spaces in which the heart is analyzed, evaluated, and treated as necessary.
 A catheter is inserted through the skin into an artery and then travels through the body’s arterial track until it reaches the heart.
 This is done while a special dye is injected to allow the doctors to see any blockages that need to be repaired.